MaZderMind/osm-history-renderer/TUTORIAL.md

 to see the help information explaining various parameters and possibilities.

 ## example rendering
 [this example](http://mazdermind.github.com/osm-history-renderer/karlsruhe.html) example was created using that command-line:

      ./osm-history-renderer/renderer/render-animation.py --style ~/osm-mapnik-style/osm-mapnik2.xml \
          --bbox 8.3122,48.9731,8.5139,49.0744 --anistart=2006-09-01 --type html --file karlsruhe \
          --label "%d.%m.%Y" --label-gravity SouthEast

+## manual database queries (for statistics and such)
+The [render.py-script](https://github.com/MaZderMind/osm-history-renderer/blob/master/renderer/render.py#L242) creates Database-Views for each slice of time it renders.
+The View presents to the user (or programm) an osm2pgsql-compatible database layout of osm-objects as they were at thet point in time.
+You can do this, too, and you can use these views to to statistics and such.
+The Script generates its views like this:

+     CREATE OR REPLACE VIEW timeslice_point AS SELECT id AS osm_id, tags->'name' AS name, tags->'amenity' AS amenity, geom AS way FROM hist_point WHERE '2000-01-01' BETWEEN valid_from AND COALESCE(valid_to, '9999-12-31');

+     CREATE OR REPLACE VIEW timeslice_line AS SELECT id AS osm_id, tags->'name' AS name, tags->'amenity' AS amenity, geom AS way FROM hist_line WHERE '2000-01-01' BETWEEN valid_from AND COALESCE(valid_to, '9999-12-31');

+     CREATE OR REPLACE VIEW timeslice_polygon AS SELECT id AS osm_id, tags->'name' AS name, tags->'amenity' AS amenity, geom AS way FROM hist_polygon WHERE '2000-01-01' BETWEEN valid_from AND COALESCE(valid_to, '9999-12-31');

+These Queries generate three views which represent the state of the osm-database (not considering objects removed or changed because of the licence-change) as it was on 2000-01-01.
+Of couse you can add more tagsas columns to be pulled out of the tags-hstore.

 ## like it?
 If you'd like to support this project, Flatter it: